zlthinker/zlthinker.github.io/blog/_posts/2020-04-10-demystify-IMU.md

 * High sampling rate (on the order of hundreds of samples per second)
 * Accurate in a short time
 * Suffering from drift in a long time range
-* Accelerometer and gyroscope can be biased, which means that their measurement errors are not zero-mean.
+* Accelerometer and gyroscope can be biased, which means that their measurement errors are not zero-mean (零偏).
 The bias can vary as time goes.
 We denote the biases of the accelerometer and gyroscope measurements as $$b^a$$ and $$b^g$$ respectively.

 # Model